 This next piece probably does not need an introduction, but just to be safe: SignalR is a very popular library for dealing with data within ASP.NET web applications.
 We've had support for SignalR for a while actually, but Microsoft recently announced that SignalR was updated with support for ASP.NET Core applications in ASP.NET Core 2.1.

-Honestly, I've only scratched the surface here by providing a few links and some new gifs for you to view.
-If you want to see all of this live in action, and I mean truly live as this is going to be hosted live from our ProgressNEXT conference, you can sign up for our R2 2018 release webinar.
-This will be hosted on May 30th at 11:30 AM EST and will be done live!
-Seats for our online webinar are limited so head over to the webinar page and sign up right away!
+Honestly, I've only scratched the surface here by providing a few links and some new GIFs for you to view.
+If you want to see all of this in action, you can watch our R2 2018 release webinar recording.

 A huge part of what influenced this release was feedback that we received from developers using our UI components.
 That's why I always want to hear your opinions on what you think about this release!
 Feel free to provide your initial impressions of this release in the comments section below.
 Of course you can always head over to our ASP.NET MVC or our ASP.NET Core forums and vote on your favorite features or submit your own ideas!